 If someone living in Wiltshire/BaNES makes an enquiry on behalf of someone living outside of the catchment area, then we may be limited in the information we can give, depending on the exact nature of the advice needed.

-We are unable to provide any equipment for free, and only have a limited selection of items in our shop.
+We are unable to provide any equipment, and only have a limited selection of items in our shop.
 After your appointment we will give you all the information needed to purchase the equipment yourself, including specific measurements and a list of stockists.
-If you are looking to have equipment provided for you, this would be done by Adult Social Care (if eligible).
+If you are eligible to have equipment provided for you, please contact Adult Social Care.
 Wiltshire – 0300 456 0111, BaNES – 01225 396000.

 If you have a disability or long-term medical condition then you may not need to pay VAT on items specifically designed to assist with daily living, such as wheelchairs, adjustable beds, stair lifts, riser recliner chairs, hoists, commodes, and more.